"A magical place to escape, breath, reconnect with the basics, the land and the tradition."

 Clémence de Hongrie was made queen in Reims on August 13th 1315 by getting married with Louis X, called Le Hutin.
 He offered her, soon after their wedding, houses and manors in St Denis Le Ferment, Hébécourt, Mainneville and forest of Lyons.

-La Planche RenardVery spacious attic room, on the first floor, with parquet, ancient floor tiles, exposed beams, queen size bed and one single person bed.
-Private bathroom (bath) with separated private WC.
+La Planche RenardVery spacious attic room, on the first floor, with parquet, ancient floor tiles, exposed beams, queen size bed and one single bed.
+Private bathroom (bath) and WC.
 Panoramic view on the garden and the river.

 The Planche Renard is the name of a grassland bordering our property.